zostaw/learning-racket-ffi-metal/README.md

 # Racket Calculations on a Metal

-It's my FFI learning playground.
+This repo shows how to call Metal kernels from Racket.
+It's a learning playground, you won't find here any high-level stuff.

 ## Overview